 However, like countless others, the production and skills he teased in junior and the AHL never really translated into big-league success.
 In 92 games with the Panthers over three seasons, he produced just 17 points and played mainly lower-line roles.

 On July 1, 2016, Howden signed a one-year, two-way contract with his hometown Winnipeg Jets.
 However, he ended up playing only five games for the squad in 2016-17 and was held pointless.
 He spent most of the year with the Manitoba Moose, notching 24 points in 58 games.

-After not being tendered an offer by the Jets after the season, Howden signed with the KHL’s Dimano Minsk, where he’s played for the past two seasons.
+After not being tendered an offer by the Jets after the season, Howden signed with the KHL’s Dinamo Minsk, where he played in 2017-18 and 2018-19.

 Mark Visentin: Phoenix Coyotes, 27th Overall

 It’s true that every player selected in the first round in 2010 played at least one game in the NHL.
 Mark Visentin played exactly one.